Magento 1 to Magento 2 migration process and factors affecting it

 Typically, credible partners use in-house development resources and work with Magento Certified developers.
 You can use the Magento Certification Directory to ascertain that their developers are, in fact, in-house.

-The entire purpose behind running a flawless website is to provide visitors and customers with an exceptional user experience, which in turn, leads to higher conversions and sales.
+The entire purpose behind running a flawless website is to provide visitors and customers with an exceptional user experience, leading to higher conversions and sales.
 This is where the importance of migrating to Magento 2 comes in.
 Mentioned ahead are a few critical features of Magento 2 that can affect customer experience.

 - 50% faster page load time